-But after you have both calmed down, if the problems are present day issues and not antique resentments, perhaps they can be dealt with one at a time.
+But after you have both calmed down, if the problems are present-day issues and not old resentments, perhaps they can be dealt with one at a time.

-A 2016 study which appeared in the academic journal Personality and Social Psychology Bulletin indicates that even just thinking about past resentments, but biting your tongue, can also keep complaining spouses mired in Negative Sentiment Override.
+A 2016 study that appeared in the academic journal Personality and Social Psychology Bulletin suggested that even thinking about past resentments, but biting your tongue, can also keep complaining spouses mired in Negative Sentiment Override.

 Researchers then asked the study subjects to comment on the statement, “During the conflict, I remembered other hurtful things my partner has done in the past.”
 The subjects were also asked how severe the fight was, how constructively or destructively they responded to the argument, and how often they fight with their spouse.